 So in this article, we’re going to take you through some of the key concepts of Web Development to try and help you understand its many facets.

 This skillset can be applied in both Information Technology companies or organizations or marketing organizations that lean towards the online side of things.
-In most established digital marketing firms that offer web development to help businesses establish or embellish their online presence.
+In most established, digital marketing firms offer web development to help businesses establish or embellish their online presence.
 At Web Worx Labs, we are committed to providing this solution you can learn more about it in our About Us Section.

 Here’s the quick answer so we’re not keeping you guessing, then we’ll go into more detail, as you’ll see it has many different arms to it.

 What is Web Development?
 Web development encompasses an array of applications, community platforms, software, and business operations.
 Designed using computer languages, to facilitate and enhance the way we interact with websites, systems, and online applications.
 These are designed and coded by numerous types of Web Developers.

 So, Web Development platforms and methods we’ll come to shortly, but what exactly does a web developer do – what are these ‘numerous types’?

 A Web Developer has been trained to understand and manipulate one or more programming languages, they’ll design and ‘code’ using these languages to create a variety of web-based outcomes; a website, an online application, or web server processes that underpin and facilitate online web applications.

 With this training, they’re able to create sometimes immensely complex online systems and applications designed to deliver some form of benefit to users and all manner of creative interfaces and formats.

 The list of specific Web developer job roles is a long one, and it would be almost impossible for a single Web Developer to understand and fully master every Web computer program in existence.